Drama Queen (Ivy Queen album)

 Drama Queen is the seventh studio album by Puerto Rican reggaeton recording artist Ivy Queen.
 It was released on July 13, 2010 by Machete Music.
 The album was written by Queen with help from Rafael Castillo, Marcos Masis and others, while production was handled by Luny Tunes, Tainy and Noriega.
 The album features collaborations with De La Ghetto, Frank Reyes, Wisin & Yandel and Franco "El Gorila".
 It features a wide variety of musical styles in common with her previous album, Sentimiento, released three years earlier on a different label.

 Selling more than 3,000 units in its first week, Drama Queen debuted and peaked at number 163 on the US Billboard 200 chart, number three on the Billboard Top Latin Albums chart, number one on the Billboard Latin Rhythm Albums chart and number 18 on the Billboard Rap Albums chart.
 The recording received a Latin Grammy nomination for Best Urban Music Album at the Latin Grammy Awards of 2011 and two nominations at the Billboard Latin Music Awards of 2011.
 The album garnered mainly positive reviews from critics, who praised the mixture of R&B and reggaeton.

 Two singles were released from the album: "La Vida Es Así" and "Amor Puro".
 The former became a commercial success; it was supplied to Latin radio in urban and bachata versions, reaching the Top 10 in several Spanish-language markets in the United States.
 The latter, however, failed to gain chart success.
 A deluxe edition of the recording was released with extra tracks and music videos on August 10, 2010, and marks the last studio album on Machete.
+The album will be released on vinyl for the first time on January 9, 2026 in celebration of Machete Music's 20th anniversary.